 What is considered an investment property?

-While it is true, that sometimes your primary residence ends up being an excellent investment in the future, generally, a primary residence is not considered investment property.
+While it is true that sometimes your primary residence ends up being an excellent investment in the future, generally, a primary residence is not considered an investment property.

 What does flipping property mean?

 Flipping is a strategy in which an investor holds the property for a short period of time (typically less than one year) and sells the property for a profit.
 You can flip a property in one of two ways.
 The first is through price appreciation.
 The second way is buying a house that needs repair and fixing it up before reselling it for a profit; this popular strategy is often called "fix and flip."
 Fix and flips used to be fairly common in NYC's outer boroughs and certain up-and-coming neighborhoods like Harlem, but are becoming harder to come by nowadays as most of these areas have gentrified rapidly, with many old homes and apartments having already been renovated.
 It's also important to note that renovating in NYC can be quite complicated as you'll need various permits and permissions from the department of buildings.

 What is the Cap Rate for Investment property?